SAEON/national-climate-change-response-database/README.md

 3. Use Docker-compose to setup a deployment that includes the API, client, and Sql Server
 4. Package the API and client into a single executable that can be started on any server

+## Configuration
+#### NCCRD_SSL_ENV
+- `production`
+- `development`

+"production" is for deployment behind an SSL-offloading proxy server.
+In this case, incoming requests MUST have the X-Forwarded-Proto header explicitly set to "https", otherwise all server requests will fail

+#### NCCRD_DEPLOYMENT_ENV
+- `production`
+- `development`

+In development mode:

+- Configuration secrets are logged in plain text to make debugging easier for the API
+- The client configuration is logged (in production mode the client configuration is not logged at all)
+- JavaScript code is NOT minified to make debugging easier
+- Webpack bundling is run in development mode (the web client will theoretically be less responsive in this case)
+- A number of helpful, but expensive, developer checks are performed that will greatly slow down the application (both API and client)

+#### Other vars
+...
+Please let me know if more detail is required for other variables

 ## Proxy headers

 When deployed behind a proxy, the following headers need to be set by the public-facing webserver explicitly: